TrickfireRobotics/gazebo-simulations/docs/content/docs/reference/docker-environment.md

 description: How the container is configured, the multi-stage Dockerfile, standalone docker-compose usage, and how the headless display works.
 ---

-The entire simulation environment runs inside a Docker container.
+The Docker container is the alternative to the [native pixi workflow](../setup/macos/).
 There are two ways to use it:

 1. **Dev Container** (VS Code) -- uses the `dev` stage of the Dockerfile with dev tooling pre-installed.
-This is the primary workflow for development.
+Open the repo in VS Code and choose **Reopen in Container**.
 2. **Standalone container** (docker-compose) -- uses the `runtime` stage for running simulations on any host without VS Code.
 NVIDIA GPU passthrough is enabled automatically when hardware is detected.

 ## Multi-stage Dockerfile